sunilchandra007/my-ai-playground/RAG.md

 | Domain Adaptability  | Limited          | High                         |
 | Hallucination Risk   | Higher           | Lower                        |

+---

 ## 🔗 Use Cases

-- Customer support using internal documentation
+- 🛎️ Customer support using internal documentation
-- Legal or medical advice based on verified sources
+- ⚖️ Legal or medical advice based on verified sources
-- Enterprise search and Q&A
+- 🏢 Enterprise search and Q&A
-- Technical troubleshooting with product manuals
+- 🛠️ Technical troubleshooting with product manuals

-## 🧩 RAG in Microsoft Copilot Platform (MCP)
-- MCP uses **grounding** to connect LLMs to trusted enterprise data.
-- RAG is often part of this grounding strategy, enabling Copilot to retrieve and use real-time, contextual information.
-- Rather than replacing RAG, MCP **enhances** it with orchestration, plugins, and secure data access.